sweet-delights/hybrid-platforms-conductor/README.md

     -h, --help                       Display help and exit

 Nodes handler options:
-    -o, --show-hosts                 Display the list of possible hosts and exit
+    -o, --show-nodes                 Display the list of possible nodes and exit

 Nodes selection options:
     -a, --all-nodes                  Select all nodes